dataforgoodfr/batch5_phenix_happymeal/README.md

 ### Defining weights in grams
 This algorithm works as follow:

-- If the quantity is mentioned in OFF, then convert the quantity in grams
+- If the quantity is mentioned in OFF, then converts the quantity in grams
-    - if not, then compute the average of article's category quantity
+    - if not, then compute the average of article's category quantities
-- If the article rice, semolina, pasta or instant mashed potatoes, then multiply by a specific coefficient
+- If the article is rice, semolina, pasta or instant mashed potatoes, then multiply by a specific coefficient
 ### Optimizer
 Description can be found [here](https://github.com/dataforgoodfr/batch5_phenix_happymeal/tree/master/algos-optimisation).
 ### Reallocating remaining articles